Released: 7 March 1975

 Q magazine, April 1990

-Bowie had first met Lennon on 20 September 1974, at a party at actor Dean Martin’s Beverly Hill home.
+Bowie had first met Lennon on 20 September 1974, at a party at actor Dean Martin’s Beverly Hills home.
 Bowie had been invited by Elizabeth Taylor, who introduced him to the former Beatle.

 Commencement address at Berklee College of Music